Residence Halls at MSOE

 Themed Living Communities

 Love robotics?
 What about outdoor adventures?
 Is music your thing?
+Are you a gamer?

 Check out MSOE’s Themed Living Communities (TLC) in the residence halls.
 Incorporate your extra-curricular interests into your residential experience by living with like-minded students.
 Resident Assistants (RAs) will help lead and plan activities.